ChrisPenner/void-space/README.md

 # VOIDSPACE

-Yo dawg; I heard you like types, so I made a typing tutor where you can type your types!
+Yo dawg; I heard you like types, so I made a well-typed typing tutor where you can type your types... in SPACE!

 [![asciicast](https://asciinema.org/a/212931.svg)](https://asciinema.org/a/212931)